rileyballard6/startup/README.md

 - **Database**: For the database, I imagine I will need a couple different schemas or pre-set data types.
 One for an employee, and one for a manager.
 The employee data type will be responsible for tracking who the manager is, and their answers/progress on the form.
 The manager data type must contain who their employees are, which gives them access to all their information as well.

+- **WebSocket**: WebSocket technology will be used in order to give the Manager live updates on the progress of the form being filled out by the employee.
+The data sent to and from the WebSocket will be displayed on the manager dashboard.

 ## Design

 ![App Design](designs.jpeg)